 This region represents about 6,000 people, with approximately half being women and girls.
 The project began November 1, 2017, and will continue through March 2019.

-Submitted Diana Bowie, President DB Peru
+Article submitted on behalf of Diana Bowie, President DB Peru